Albert Wolff (conductor): Early career

 In 1906 Wolff joined the staff of the Opéra-Comique, the theatre which became the centre of his career, while leading ensembles elsewhere in the city of Paris.
 He made his conducting debut at an opera gala in Strasbourg (then under German control) on 9 May 1909, following this by getting as much experience as possible with many short engagements in all operatic genres around France.
 Meanwhile, in 1908, Wolff was appointed chorus master at the Opéra-Comique.
 This was his first experience with any form of stage work.
 He remained in that position for three years before being given an opportunity to conduct the premiere of Laparra's La jota.
 Impressed with his performance, the Opéra-Comique took him with them to Argentina in 1911 where he conducted the Buenos Aires premiere of Pelléas et Mélisande at the Teatro Colón.
 He later conducted the opera again in its premieres in Naples, Copenhagen, Kristiania (now Oslo) and Stockholm.
 In August 1910 Wolff conducted Fauré's incidental music in Georgette Leblanc's production of the play Pelléas and Mélisande in the cloisters and gardens of Saint-Wandrille abbey.

 He continued as a conductor at the Opéra-Comique until the outbreak of World War I. Throughout that conflict, Wolff served his country first as at Les Éparges, then as a pilot (including a tour of Morocco), and was decorated for his courage.

-At the end of the War, Wolff went to the United States to join the conducting staff at the Metropolitan Opera, replacing Pierre Monteux in the French repertoire.
-His made his debut on 21 November 1919, in Gounod's Faust.
-Although Wolff's work with the company received consistently positive reviews from critics, he spent less than two full seasons at the Metropolitan Opera.
-While with the company Wolff was able to conduct several performances of his own opera L'oiseau bleu, the premiere being in the presence of Maurice Maeterlinck, whose play of the same name the opera was based on.
+At the end of the war, Wolff went to the United States to join the conducting staff at the Metropolitan Opera, replacing Pierre Monteux in the French repertoire.
+His made his debut on 21 November 1919, with Gounod's Faust, and on 5 January 1922 led the company's premiere of Lalo's Le roi d'Ys.
+While with the company he was able to conduct twelve performances of his own opera L'oiseau bleu, its premiere being in the presence of Maurice Maeterlinck on whose play it was based.
+Although Wolff's work at the Met received consistently positive reviews from critics, he left the company two weeks after the Lalo premiere.